MLGlobalHealth/phyloSI-RakaiAgeGender/README.md

 We provide all pathogen genomic and epidemiologic input data to reproduce our analyses in non-identifiable aggregate form, or have anonymised individual-level sample identifiers and have randomized individual-level data entries throughout.

-Our main analyses depend on estimates of population sizes, HIV prevalence, and HIV suppression.
+Our main analyses depend on estimates of population sizes, HIV prevalence, and HIV suppression, as well as outputs from two phylogenetic analyses: one to estimate the 'time since infection', and the other to detect source-recipient pairs.

 To perform the data preprocessing steps, navigate to the root directory of the repository and execute the following commands